sokolhessnerlab/resources/README.md

 Git is an incredible resource and is the best-in-breed version control system.
 However, it has a bit of a learning curve.
 The following subsections briefly describe the most important features of Git and detail how to use them correctly.
-In general, when in doubt, try `git help`!
+In general, when in doubt, try `git --help`!

 ### Add/remove changes